"If you have large animals, now may be a good time to load and relocate them," the statement said.

 While SAR teams and deputies worked to get campers and hikers out of the area, others knocked at the doors at homes scattered in the woods along Three Creeks Road and elsewhere south of Sisters, advising residents to be ready to leave should the fire move closer.

-The county's reverse-911 system was being employed to give that pre-evacuation alert message to a wide area, including Crossroads, west of Sisters.
+The county's emergency phone notification system was being employed to give that pre-evacuation alert message to a wide area, including Crossroads, west of Sisters.

 The fire broke out just as the National Weather Service imposed a Red Flag Warning over a wide area through 11 p.m.
 Monday due to potentially explosive fire behavior as winds kick up ahead of a cold front, with gusts of 30-40 mph possible.